-[HISTORY: Adopted by the Suffolk County Legislature 9-22-1987 by L.L.
-No. 36-1987 (Ch.
-350 of the 1985 Code).
+[HISTORY: Adopted by the Suffolk County Legislature as indicated in article histories.
 Amendments noted where applicable.
 Uncodified sections of local laws amending these provisions are included at the end of this chapter.]

 This Legislature hereby finds that recent incidents in this County and other parts of this nation have revealed a shocking lack of safeguards in the handling of medical specimens.

 This Legislature further finds that this lack of safeguards has resulted in the unwarranted exposure of children to vials of contaminated blood, including blood taken from victims of acquired immunodeficiency syndrome (AIDS).

 Therefore, the purpose of this article is to protect and promote the public health, safety and general welfare by imposing some minimum regulatory safeguards on the handling of medical specimens within the County of Suffolk.

 Any medical doctor, hospital or medical laboratory taking a specimen of human urine, blood or feces for the purpose of transmittal to a medical laboratory for examination or testing, who places such specimens in an area readily accessible to the public outside of the physical confines of said medical doctor's office, hospital or medical laboratory, shall initially secure the container in which such specimen is enclosed and shall further secure such specimen in a second container which shall have a lock or other device physically securing said second container against tampering and against opening without a necessary key or other device available only to a duly authorized representative either from the doctor's office, hospital or the medical laboratory to which such container is to be transported.
 Said second container shall also be affixed to the building at which such specimens are picked up for transport to a medical laboratory from the medical doctor's office, hospital or medical laboratory.